IgniteUI/indigo-design-docfx/en/components/line-chart.md

 ## Axis and Gridlines

 Aside from being able to change the labels, you can also change the axis' color, ticks' color and also the gridlines.
-The Y axis title can be hidden by deleting its content.
+The Y axis title can be changed or hidden by deleting its content.

 <img class="responsive-img" src="../images/line_chart_axis.png" srcset="../images/line_chart_axis@2x.png 2x" />